Visitors with Disabilities

 For Visitors with Disabilities

-View photos from past Mind’s Eye programs on the Guggenheim Flickr page.
+View photos from Mind’s Eye programs on the Guggenheim Flickr page.

 The Guggenheim App

-The free multimedia app includes verbal imaging description tours for visitors who are blind or have low vision.
-Select verbal imaging tours include accessory touch object packs and recorded interactions with museum visitors who are blind.
+The free multimedia app includes Verbal Description tours for visitors who are blind or have low vision.
+Select Verbal Description tours include accessory touch object packs and recorded interactions with museum visitors who are blind.
 The app is T-coil compatible; it also includes full transcripts of all audio stops.
 All multimedia tours include transcripts of all tour stops.
 See Guggenheim App.
 Please ask the staff at the Multimedia Guide desk for assistance.

 For more information about accessibility at the Guggenheim, see Accessibility.